 Similarly, if the reactor vessel gets broken, the fuel salt would spill onto the building floor, designed to both withstand the temperature and salt, and to drain to storage tanks.

 Since all Molten Salt Reactors operate at atmospheric pressure, there is no way for the fuel salt to travel into the air or ground water.

 Most MSR designs would include chemical separation of fission products from the fuel.
 The fission products can be stored until no longer a radioactive risk (83% by mass need under 10 years storage).
 The risk of each individual storage container being damaged is low, and would release little radiation (remember, even gamma radiation is stopped completely by a few meters of concrete or packed earth).
 The fission products or the separation chemicals (e.g. fluorine) can have safety containment like used in other industries.

 The entire reactor building can be made waterproof, and 10 meters underground, to minimize the effects of earthquake, tsunami, hurricane, tornado, forest fire, bombs, or Godzilla.
 Most of the problems at Fukushima today are from the leaking water.
 MSR, even if flooded, would not have radioactive material leaking into the water (any type of salt used in MSR wouldn’t dissolve in water).

-Molten Salt Reactors can be deployed to disaster sites to provide electricity and desalinate water.
+Some designs of Molten Salt Reactors can be deployed in standard ship/rail/truck shipping containers, to disaster sites, to provide electricity and desalinate water.